Kadro

-Kadro was an influential leftist magazine published in Turkey between January 1932 and December 1934.
+Kadro was an influential left-nationalist and left-Kemalist magazine published in Turkey between January 1932 and December 1934.
 The title of Kadro translates from Turkish as "cadre" (referring to the "cadre" of intellectuals who were to be the vanguard of the permanent Turkish revolution).

 History and profile

 Kadro was first published in January 1932.
-The founders were leading Turkish journalists and authors: Yakup Kadri Karaosmanoğlu, Şevket Süreyya Aydemir and Vedat Nedim Tör.
+The founders were the members of one of the three major Kemalist factions in the 1930s.
+They were leading Turkish journalists and authors: Yakup Kadri Karaosmanoğlu, Şevket Süreyya Aydemir and Vedat Nedim Tör.
 Of them Karaosmanoğlu was also the license holder who asked for permission from Mustafa Kemal Atatürk, President of Turkey, to publish a magazine.
 Regular contributors of Kadro included Burhan Asaf Belge, İsmail Hüsrev Tökin and Mehmet Şevki Yazman.

-Kadro increased its criticism over the bureaucrats of the ruling party, Republican People's Party, which led to its closure in 1934.
+Kadro came out monthly.
+It increased its criticism over the bureaucrats of the ruling party, Republican People's Party, which led to its closure in 1934.

 Ideology

-Kadro believed that a Turkish revolution would occur in two stages: the battle to achieve political sovereignty, achieved in the Turkish War of Independence, and an ongoing battle to liberate the economy and society from imperialist influence.
-To this end, the Kadro theorists borrowed heavily from Marxist theory, particularly elements of Soviet central planning, and also to a limited extent from south-west European nationalism.
-Importantly, the Kadro theorists never accepted either of these ideologies, believing that they were creating a third (non-capitalist, non-socialist) development theory that would be essentially Turkish.
+Kadro believed that a Turkish revolution would occur in two stages: the battle to achieve political sovereignty, achieved in the anti-imperialist Turkish War of Independence, and an ongoing battle to liberate the economy and society from imperialist influence.
+To this end, the Kadro theorists borrowed heavily from Marxist theory.

+Kadro's economic and political theories were influenced by a mix of the elements of the Leninist NEP, the elements of a centrally planned economy of the first Soviet Five-year Plan, and the ideas of Soviet Muslim communist Mirsaid Sultan-Galiev.
+Kadro also supported a comprehensive land reform to redistribute land from big and middle landlords to landless peasants and yeoman farmers.
+However, unlike the collectivization in the Soviet Union, the proposal of the Kadro theorists did not include the abolition of private land ownership in Turkey.
+Kadro developed a unique variant of nationalism in the 1930s that focused on national liberation and opposing imperialist powers.
+The Kadroist definition of a nation is critical of Ziya Gökalp's definition, which focuses on race, ethnicity, culture, and religion.
+The Kadroists believed the Turkish national identity is multi-faceted, as they believe nations can also be defined by their technological development and level of economic integration.
+The Kadroist writers theorized the idea of the existence of two main categories of countries: the industrialized and the non-industrialized countries.

+Kadro writers believe Turkey's status as a non-industrialized country makes its development of national industries with state power to prevent private interests from emerging via statist and developmentalist policies of the ruling Kemalist regime necessary.
+Kadro theorists also believe the policies implemented by the Turkish state were crucial to apply to Turkey's national conditions to achieve full economic sovereignty from foreign imperialist powers.
+The main difference between Kadro's economic proposal and the regime's economic policy was that they supported a more substantial state role in the economy with no private sector involvement and full electrification of the country.